tacticalECHO/Web-Based-Tug-Boat-Scheduling-System/README.md

 - Install the **Django**:

+Run the command in command prompt:
 ```
 python -m pip install Django
 ```
 The last version of Django is `v5.0.2`.

 - Install **pandas**:

+Run the command in command prompt:
 ```
 pip install pandas
 ```
 Pandas is an open-source, BSD licensed library that provides high-performance, easy-to-use data structures and analysis tools

 - Install **requests**:

+Run the command in command prompt:
 ```
 pip install requests
 ```
 Requests is a commonly used HTTP request library that facilitates sending HTTP requests to websites and obtaining response results.

 - Install **pytz**:

+Run the command in command prompt:
 ```
 pip install pytz
 ```